 Each year Youth Managers plan a massive tree planting project in our Hometown of El Segundo.
 The most recent planting added 141 new trees to the grey eastside of El Segundo.
 Learn more about how to get involved with the annual Arbor Day plantings here.

-Is a two year habitat restoration project implemented in 2009 to remove non-native vegetation and restore domestic plants to the sand dune.
+Is a habitat restoration project implemented in 2009 to remove non-native vegetation and restore domestic plants to the sand dune.
 The area known as Clutter’s Bluff is being restored with native shrubs, grasses and small maturing trees.
 Coastal Buckwheat, the host plant of the endangered El Segundo Blue Butterfly, is being planted generously to help reestablish its presence along the dune.